ember-animation/ember-animated/tests/dummy/app/templates/docs/transitions.md

 Transitions are interruptible and they run every time the state of a sprite changes.
 Also, this means that the state of a sprite can change during a transition.
 For example, if a user clicks an "undo" button as a sprite is changing states, the animation can reverse and the sprite could move back to its previous position.

+### Fade

 In this demonstration, the message fades in or it fades out as it changes states.
-When the checkbox is checked or unchecked the state of the message changes, causing the transition to run.
+When the checkbox is checked or unchecked the state of the message changes.
+This change causes the transition to run.
+Try checking and unchecking the box yourself to watch the message animate in both directions!

-### Fade

 {{#docs-demo as |demo|}}
     {{#demo.example name="fade"}}